y3ahright/try-hack-me/VULNUniversity/Readme.md

 *[Using Upload Scanner](https://www.modzero.com/share/uploadscanner/UploadScanner_101_Basics.mp4)*

 - Kali has Burp Suite pre-installed, however, it does not come with the Upload Scanner functionality by default.
-- Need to download [Upload Scanner Extension] (https://portswigger.net/bappstore/b2244cbb6953442cb3c82fa0a0d908fa "Upload Scanner") and Extract the contents to a folder.
+- Need to download [Upload Scanner Extension](https://portswigger.net/bappstore/b2244cbb6953442cb3c82fa0a0d908fa "Upload Scanner") and Extract the contents to a folder.
-	- To use Upload Scanner we need to download the [Jython **standalond** JRE] (https://www.jython.org/download "Jython Download Page") for use with Burp Suite.
+	- To use Upload Scanner we need to download the [Jython **standalond** JRE](https://www.jython.org/download "Jython Download Page") for use with Burp Suite.
 		**Installing Jython standalone JRE**
 			- navigate to the **Extender** tab, select  **Options**
 			- Under **Python Environment** Click **Select file...** and navigate to the jython standalone jar downloaded previously.